Shell and DoC Systems, Lab 2

 -rw-rw-rw-

-Let’s say we wanted to remove write permissions for the “other” set of users (the o reference above).
-We could run:
+Let’s say we wanted to remove write permissions for the “other” set of users (the o

 username@MACHINE:~$ chmod o-w filename.txt

-We could instead have used chmod to set the permissions explicitly:
+We could instead have used chmod

 username@MACHINE:~$ chmod o=r filename.txt

-So there you go, that’s how we can change file permissions using chmod.
+So there you go, that’s how we can change file permissions using chmod

 Exercise 1

-1. Change the working directory to ~/module/shell/.
+- Change the working directory to

-5. Run ls again to check the permissions have changed.
+again to check the permissions have changed. - Now try and edit the file with

-7. Use chmod to give yourself write permissions again, and verify that you can once again edit the file.
+to give yourself write permissions again, and verify that you can once again edit the file.